kaylanhua/cs262/design1/experimentation/engineering.md

 ## useful commands
 - netstat -an, which will show the current state of all sockets
 - ipconfig getifaddr en0 to get ip addr
-- [run from the experimentation folder to generate proto files] python -m grpc_tools.protoc -I. --python_out=. --grpc_python_out=. ./messages.proto
+- command to run from the experimentation folder to generate proto files
+    - python -m grpc_tools.protoc -I. --python_out=. --grpc_python_out=. ./messages.proto

 ## tech debt
 - [ ] get rid of the extra functions in proto file
-- [ ] testing two clients at once (i.e. that the server is multithreading correctly)
+- [x] testing two clients at once (i.e. that the server is multithreading correctly)
 - [ ] comment all the code well

 ## engineering decisions to expand on
 - [ ] created a conda environment to install all requisite packages in